ethereum-optimism/go-ethereum/README.md

     --gcmode=archive \
     --ipcdisable
 ```

+The address manager owner address will be set in the layer two state at runtime.

 To persist the database, pass the `--datadir` with a path to the directory for
 the database to be persisted in.
 Without this flag, an in memory database will